dettonville/dettonville.org/content/news/2014-11-30-mapstruct-1_0_0_Beta3-nested-properties.md

 }
 </pre>

-That mapper is used by MapStruct-generated mapper:
+That mapper is used by Dettonville-generated mapper:

 <pre class="prettyprint linenums">
 @Mapper(uses=DateMapper.class)